Greetings from Imrie House

-Greetings from Imrie House is the debut studio album by American rock band the Click Five.
-It was released on August 16, 2005 and reached #15 on the U.S. Billboard 200.
+Greetings from Imrie House is the debut studio album by American pop rock band the Click Five.
+It was released on August 8, 2005 and reached #15 on the U.S. Billboard 200.
 It contains the band's two biggest domestic chart hits, "Just the Girl" and "Catch Your Wave".
-Also included are "Angel to You (Devil to Me)", "Pop Princess", and "Say Goodnight", three songs which originally appeared on an EP named after the former song.
-It is the only album by the band to feature lead vocalist & rhythm guitarist Eric Dill, who left the band in 2007 prior to the production of their second album, Modern Minds and Pastimes.
+Also included are "Angel to You (Devil to Me)", "Pop Princess", and "Say Goodnight", three songs that originally appeared on an EP named after the former song.
+It is the only album by the band to feature lead vocalist & rhythm guitarist Eric Dill, who left the band in 2007 prior to the production of their second studio album, Modern Minds and Pastimes.